JamesSkemp/words/content/post/installing-wordpress-292-on-windows-server-2003-using-microsofts-web-platform-installer.md

 +++
-title = "Installing WordPress 2.9.2 on Windows Server 2003 using Microsoft's Web Platform Installer" summary = "Microsoft's Web Platform Installer has become a little better known, but how easy does it really make installations?
+title = "Installing WordPress 2.9.2 on Windows Server 2003 using Microsoft's Web Platform Installer" description = "Microsoft's Web Platform Installer has become a little better known, but how easy does it really make installations?
 In this article I use the Web Platform Installer to install WordPress (with MySQL, PHP, and etcetera) on Windows Server 2003." draft = false comments = true date = "2010-03-12T12:40:00-06:00"